 - The seasoned or cured deer meat offers us three months to taste it without diminishing its quality.
 This cured meat provides four months of freezing to ingest without affecting the person’s safety.

-- Roasts and filets of deer provide us with nine months of freezing at full quality and a period of up to 1 year of safe consumption.
+- Roasts and filets of deer provide us with nine months of freezing at full quality and up to 1 year of safe consumption.

 It is important to note that the type of meat cut is not the only factor affecting the optimum shelf life.
-Because of these factors, it is a complex task to predict accurate shelf life since other variables are involved in this process.
+Because of these factors, predicting accurate shelf life is a complex task since other variables are involved in this process.
 Some of these variables are:

 - Adequate care to the meat before freezing,